magsenche/hanazono/docs/brain/organization.md

 - maps
   - within a region (for example, a retinotopic map)
   - across regions (>10 mm; for example, an eccentricity band, which can span several visual areas)

+??? question "Describe the levels of clustering in VTC"
+    Columns (1 mm), patches (5 mm), regions (10 mm), and maps (within and across regions)

 > Consistent topology of functional representations relative to anatomical landmarks and to each other is meaningful: it reveals that particular axes of representational spaces are physically implemented as axes in anatomical space and, furthermore, that anatomical constraints might determine the topology of functional representations